 Solar nails are simply acrylic nails.
 The difference between solar nails and a typical acrylic is not only just the name but the quality.
 CND, aka Creative Nail Design, is one of the renowned companies in the manicure industry that exclusively manufactures premium acrylic materials for acrylic nails which is known as solar nails.

 Solar nails are pink and white.
-So you can easily spot solar nails by their notable appearance.
-Solar nails glance closer to fine-tune French manicured nails, but they don’t look so natural as french nails.
+You can easily recognize solar nails with their iconic look.
+Solar nails glance closer to fine-tune French manicured nails, but they don’t look as natural as French nails.